Back to ~ Misconceptions

 Detroit Freeway Expansions and the SMART buses

-Those who support tax increases for public transit who do not challenge the findings in this website are false transit advocates for the handicapped, the low income and the elderly!
+The Regional Transit Authority of Southeast Michigan - RTA and the Suburban Mobility Authority for Regional Transportation (SMART) are presently false transit advocates for the handicapped, the low income and the elderly!
 They are very sincere, but dead wrong on the truth of protecting funding.
 They are among the most dangerous false voices!
 Why Dangerous?
-Because they come closer to imitating true caring people than any other group.
+Because they come closer to imitating true caring people than any other groups.
 They dress like them, talk like them, have meetings like heart-winning supporters for the transit dependant, etc. Nevertheless; they are workers of the Multi-Billion dollar I-94 and I-75 NEW Freeway Expansions lobbyists.

 Only you can save the city of Detroit from the further destruction of expanding freeways by CLICKING_HERE and get this site known everywhere in southeast Michigan.